casper-network/docs/.github/templates/overview-template.md

 ## Quick Links

 Users might already know where they want to go.
-To save time, include a list here to popular pages.
+To save time, include a list here of popular pages.

 You can also link up to the Portal, to the Concepts docs, or externally to help explain this topic.